asmaaraafat27/Basic-Bank-System-Website/README.md

-# Bank System Website
+# Basic Banking App
-This project is the first task of tasks Sparks Internship.
+This project is the first task of tasks Sparks Foundation Internship.
-The theme of this project is to create a simple dynamic "Bank System" website.
+The theme of this project is to create a simple dynamic "Banking App".